Marci0liveira/Resistor-Color/README.md

 # Resistor-Color

-Simple application that calculates resistors' values based on their color bands (currently support only 3 bands resistors).
+Simple application that calculates resistors' values based on their color bands (currently supports only 3 bands resistors).